License GuideSOC 13-2053

 Read more

-Unlicensed insurance underwriting violates state law across the country.
-Penalties vary but typically include civil fines and loss of any income earned while operating without a license.
-Repeat offenders may face criminal charges in certain states, though sentences are generally brief.
-The specific consequences depend on state regulations and the circumstances of the violation.
+Practicing as an insurance underwriter without an active license violates state law across the country.
+Penalties range from civil fines to forfeiture of any income earned through unlicensed work.
+Repeat offenses may result in criminal charges in some states.
+The specific consequences depend on state regulations and the details of the violation.

 Career Outlook